-Class meeting time: Tuesdays from 11 am - 1 pm (Online - Synchronous)
+Class meeting time: Tuesdays from 11 am - 1 pm, Room SW 319 (In-person)

 Readings: There is no textbook in this course.
 Instead, you will be required to read review articles on the various topics covered in the course (see below).